-2. Westfield is an Ohio Company organized under Ohio law, and is a property and casualty insurer, with its principal place of business in Westfield Center, Ohio, and sells insurance in Ohio and throughout the country.
+2. CIC is a large property and casualty insurer, with its principal place of business in Fairfield, Ohio and sells insurance in Ohio.
 It is an insurance company authorized to do business in the State of Ohio and elsewhere.

 JURISDICTION AND VENUE